matter-labs/era-compiler-llvm-context/README.md

 needing to refactor or re-audit any code. zkSync Era also uses an LLVM-based compiler that will eventually enable developers to write smart contracts in popular languages such as C++ and Rust.

-This repository contains the shared LLVM front-end code.
+This repository contains shared front end code of the EraVM compilers.

 ## License